 Many Gifts Begin With a Story

-As not-for-profits, Kapiolani Medical Center for Women & Children, Pali Momi Medical Center, Straub Benioff Medical Center and Wilcox Medical Center rely on the community to fulfill our mission of creating a healthier Hawaii.
-Sharing the inspirational stories of our patients and their families help raise awareness of the lifesaving and life-changing care our teams provide, as well as the real-life impact every gift — large and small — has on people, families and entire communities in Hawaii.
+As not-for-profits, Kapiʻolani Medical Center for Women & Children, Pali Momi Medical Center, Straub Benioff Medical Center, and Wilcox Medical Center rely on the community to fulfill our mission of creating a healthier Hawaiʻi.
+Sharing the inspirational stories of our patients and their families help raise awareness of the lifesaving and life-changing care our teams provide, as well as the real-life impact every gift — large and small — has on people, families and entire communities in Hawaiʻi.

 Here are just a few of our patients' journeys.
 Let us know if you would like to share yours by submitting the form below or calling 808-535-7100.

 All story submissions are reviewed.
-Then, someone from the Foundations of Hawaii Pacific Health may reach out to you for more information.
+Then, someone from the Foundations of Hawaiʻi Pacific Health may reach out to you for more information.
 Nothing is published until you formally consent after speaking with someone from our team.
-Patient stories like yours may be utilized for a story on our website, in a Hawaii Pacific Health social media post, in one of our publications or for a potential news story.
+Patient stories like yours may be utilized for a story on our website, in a Hawaiʻi Pacific Health social media post, in one of our publications, or for a potential news story.

-Cruz's story
+Kekualā's story

-Sally's Story
+Malia's Story

-Allen's Story
+Ron's Story